 ESC 464 Environmental Internship (A).
 Prerequisite: Instructor’s permission.
 Application of skills acquired in course work to selected earth science problems in the environmental field.
 Directed by professionals in the field; project work must meet their standards.
 1-3 Cr.
 By Arrangement.

 ESC 477 Storm Chasing (A).
 Prerequisite: ESC 211 and instructor’s permission.
 Students are taken on a two- week field experience course devised to study severe thunderstorms in the Great Plains of North America.
 It fosters the acquisition of practical, hands-on experience in the observation of thunderstorm formation, growth, decay, and structure as well as forecasting and nowcasting of severe weather.
 3 Cr.
 Summer.
 3 Cr.
 Summer.

-ESC 490 Weather Briefing (A).
-Prerequisite: ESC 312.
+ESC 490 Advanced Weather Laboratory (A).
 Familiarizes students with state-of-the-art weather analysis and forecasting systems.
-Provides for observation and presentation of weather briefings and forecasts using these products.
+Provides for observation and presentation of weather briefings and forecasts using these products via analysis of real-time and archived data.
 1 Cr.
 Fall.

 ESC 492 Senior Capstone Experience (A).
 The student will work with a faculty member to develop a project or internship to pursue as a capstone experience.
 It cannot be a paper, project or internship that has been completed in another course for which the student has received credit.
 Registering for the course commits the student to the project topic.
 1 Cr.
 Every Semester.